Types of Study Resources

 - Khan Academy: Online videos explaining many academic subjects (including math and statistics) in short videos

 - Wolfram Alpha: An online search engine that includes information about mathematics and statistics and solves problems as well.
-Warning: Be careful not be become dependent on this site.
+Warning: Be careful not to become dependent on this site.
 You won't have it for your exams!

 - Desmos: Online and interactive graphing